JasmineZhen218/ADproject/preprocess/readme.md

 The output are a bunch of NDARRAYs named as `1.npy`, `2.npy`, etc.   The number in the name is the unique ID assigned to  each sample.
 The name format should not be changed as they would be used in the UNET training in the next section.
 If you must change the name, go to `Dataloader` and make corresponding edition.
 Each samples is a 132 x 132 x 4 NEARRAY.
 The first 3 channels contain information from `Base.tif`, the last channel contains information from `Biomarker.nii.gz`

-There are 500 extracted samples in  https://github.com/JasmineZhen218/ADproject/tree/master/preprocess/asset/Samples.
 Visualize some examples in [https://github.com/JasmineZhen218/ADproject/blob/master/preprocess/visualize%20samples.ipynb](https://github.com/JasmineZhen218/ADproject/blob/master/preprocess/visualize samples.ipynb)